Eventyret/Padawan/.github/pull_request_template.md

 ** Node Version ** ...
 ** NPM Version ** ...

+## Please update the following message 👇

+- [ ] Have you bumped the sem version of package.json
 - [ ] Ensure that your changes don't break any changes
 - [ ] Ensure that your changes don't introduce console warnings
 - [ ] Updated the messages below